ihmeuw/vivarium_research/docs/source/models/survival_analysis.rst

 	Discuss how this assumption is less valid for the following scenarios, with examples:

-		increasing hazard rates
+		Increasing hazard rates

-		decreasing hazard rates
+		Decreasing hazard rates

 		U-shaped and bell shaped hazard rates

-		when the hazard rate varies between population timeframe and the individual timeframe
+		When the hazard rate varies between population timeframe and the individual timeframe

 Impact on YLLs and YLDs